kannel-outis/CoverOps/README.md

 * Build the `cover` binary using Dart,
 * Set up your `bin/` directory for easy access.

 Make sure the Dart SDK is installed and in your `PATH`.
-Check out the dart home page to get started: [https://dart.dev/get-dart](https://dart.dev/get-dart)
-*Follow Option 1 for installation instructions when done.*
+Get it here: [https://dart.dev/get-dart](https://dart.dev/get-dart)

 ---